 Don’t you just love learning a foreign language?
 It is so much fun!
 Okay, it’s also exasperating, difficult and often confusing.
-I am now learning French, and I know whereof I speak.
-However, even a language you are familiar with spoken in other parts of the world can offer up befuddlements, discombobulations and mortifications.
+I am now learning French, and I’ve dabbled in a couple of others, so I know whereof I speak.
+However, even a language you are familiar with spoken in other parts of the world can offer up befuddlements, discombobulations, and mortifications.

 Photo credit | Creative Commons License

 I was home one afternoon when a rain storm hit.
 A deluge of water poured forth from the heavens, drumming on our corrugated metal roof.
 Somehow, above the noise, I became aware of voices outside the front door.
 I opened it to investigate and found two young Kikuyu women hiding under the roof overhang, farm implements clutched in their hands.
 They were drenched.
 They must have come running over from the shamba below to take cover.

 They looked at me wide-eyed and terrified.
 This was a novel experience for me, since it’s not usually the reaction I get when people look at my most ordinary nonthreatening Dutch milkmaid person.
 Clearly these girls – they were teenagers, really – had not expected to see a white human emerge from this little house.
 They may never have had a close encounter with one of my kind before, since not many wazungu lived in the area at that time.
 For a moment we just stood there staring at each other.